 The nature of the ground state changes drastically when additional band parameters are included.
-Figure 4 presents the band structures for the full parameter models of 2 layer to 7 layer with $\alpha_g = 0, 0.2$ and 0.4.
-The panel of 8-layer is shown in Fig. 5 .
+Figure 4 presents the band structures for the full parameter models of two-layer to seven-layer with $\alpha_g = 0,0.2$ and 0.4.
+The panel of eight-layer is shown in Fig. 5.
 In bilayer, the tendency is almost unchanged from the minimal model.
-In 4-layer, however, the ground state takes an inversionsymmetric configuration with even parity, in a striking contrast to the staggered phase observed in the minimal model.
-Also it takes the identical configuration regardless of the pseudo-spins.
-We observe similar ground states in other multilayers for $N \geq 3$, where $W^{(ex)}$ takes a low
+In four-layer, however, the ground state takes an inversion-symmetric configuration with even parity, in a striking contrast to the staggered phase observed in the minimal model.
+Also it takes the identical configuration regardless of the pseudospins.
+We observe similar ground states in other multilayers for $N \ge 3$ , where $W^{(ex)}$ takes a low value at the outermost layers, and its highest value at the second outermost layers, independently of the pseudospin.